How Does Student Loan Interest Work?

 Student loan interest begins accruing at different times, depending on your loan and circumstances.
 Some loans start accruing right away, while others don’t.

 For subsidized federal student loans, interest does not accrue.
-Interest charges are paid for by the government while you are in school and during deferment.
+Interest is paid by the government while you are in school and during deferment.

 But for private student loans and unsubsidized loans, interest starts accruing as soon as the funds are disbursed.